buanide/Advanced-modelling/README.md

 As part of our advanced modeling course, we've created a project to study customer satisfaction among scooter users.

-## Project: Scooter user satisfaction.
+## Project: Scooter users satisfaction.

 File: scooter.xls